SoradaW/react-portfolio/README.md

   * Will be top-level component and render all necessary child components

 * Header:
-  * Will be rendered across every page component of the site and contain a Navbar
+  * Will be rendered across whole page component

 * Home page:
   * This should be a welcome landing page that contains:
     * My Name
-    * A headshot of me (or an avatar)
     * My brand statement
     * Indication that this is my portfolio site